UNIV. OF HOUSTON (Texas) (BA, Political Sci., CUM LAUDE)

 U. NC-CHAPEL HILL; U. WISCONSIN-MADISON (M.P.A. & M.U.P.)
 (Graduate Coursework)

-My subject specialty areas include Public Speaking, Political Science (Government), Government and Politics, American History, Sociology, Statistics (Thesis/College Essay Writing and Social Sciences), Masters/Doctoral-level ("Capstone") Papers and Projects, Ecology and Environmental Governmental Performance, Geography, Media Press Releases, (some) SAT and ACT Writing and Verbal, Governmental Budgeting, Ethics, Marketing Research, e-Governance (worldwide government website quality surveyor--wrote published academic journal article on topic), PowerPoint, Workplace Project Management.
-[Because I am not a Reading tutor, its hoped one can write, read, understand basic middle school (6th-8th grade level) English before hiring, thank you].
+My subject specialty areas include Public Speaking, Political Science (American Domestic and State Government), Government and Politics (Limited International), Sociology, (most) Social Sciences, American History (AP Level), Thesis/College Essay Writing; Statistics (certain methods, data collection, presentations, social sciences focus), Masters ("Capstone")/Doctoral-level Dissertation Papers and Projects, Ecology, Environmental Governmental Performance, Geography, (some) SAT and ACT Verbal and Writing, Marketing Research, e-Governance (published academic journal article), PowerPoint, Workplace Project Management.
+[I'm not a Reading tutor, its hoped one can write, read, understand 6th-8th grade level English beforehand seeing me, thank you].

-My credentials include: (M.P.A) --Master in Public Administration, B.A. --Bachelor in Political Science, Cum Laude (both obtained with overall high GPA's).
-Though not a lawyer, I worked four seasons at a USA "top-20 rated" Law School, administering final exams and permitted to give a small lecture, to budding freshmen up to seniors about to graduate with a JD or LLM -- enabling them to later make a jurisprudence mark upon society.
-For just over five years, was a Government Reports Reviewer (Fed/States/Localities) for a DC area public sector performance non-profit (my above 'tuxedo' profile photo at an elite, Washington D.C.
-NATIONAL PRESS CLUB appreciation dinner).
-In the 1990's, I scored thousands of high school exit exams and did 3rd readings of questionable scores for state governments, via a major educational contractor.
-Furthermore, I scored a large Southern State's Computer Literacy Tests for graduating HS seniors within a "Tier One Research" Public University Facility.
+Credentials include: Master in Public Administration and Bachelor in Political Science, Cum Laude (overall high GPA's).
+Worked four seasons at a USA "top-20 rated" Law School, administering final exams, gave short, in-class lecture to those often graduating with a JD or LLM.
+For five+ years, was a Government Reports Reviewer for Washington, D.C. public performance non-profit ('tuxedo' profile photo from invitation-only NATIONAL PRESS CLUB appreciation event).
+In 1990's, scored thousands of high school exit exams (3rd readings of questionable scores) for state governments via a major educational contractor.
+Also, scored a large Southern State's Computer Literacy Tests for HS seniors within a "Tier 1 Research" Public University.
+While a high school senior, I AP'd (advanced placed) 6 hours each (course credit) from American History and American Government.

---VERY IMPORTANT, PLEASE READ: All new or continuing Students (or if underage, a Parent/Guardian) MUST "have on file" with WyzAnt "a valid form of payment" information before any lesson can be scheduled/started by a "Good...Dependable" tutor--like ME!
-Thank you in advance for your compliance and understanding, it is MUCH APPRECIATED!
+--All new/ continuing Students (or if underage, a Parent/Guardian) MUST "have on file" with WyzAnt "a valid form of payment" information before any lesson can be scheduled/started by a "Good...Dependable" tutor--like ME!
+This is MUCH APPRECIATED!

---For those living 28 miles or more from my home base, or requiring extraordinary "labor" assistance per lesson, I assess a small fee per hour to cover labor and/or driving costs.
-If you live in the outer reaches of Northern VIRGINIA (i.e. Prince William and Fauquier Counties), Eastern and Western MARYLAND [Greater Baltimore (City and County), Anne Arundel Co.
+--For those living 29 miles or more from my home base, or requiring extra "labor" per lesson, or If paying for parking or extra gas to safely reach you, I assess a small fee per hour to cover those costs.
+If you're far south and west of Leesburg, in Prince William and Fauquier Counties VIRGINIA; Eastern and Western MARYLAND [Greater Baltimore (City and County), Anne Arundel Co.
 (Annapolis), Washington Co.
-(Hagerstown)] or WEST VIRGINIA/PENNSYLVANIA, that fee likely will apply to you.
+(Hagerstown)] or WEST VIRGINIA/PENNSYLVANIA, that fee applies.
+Thank you.

-THANK YOU for choosing me--you'll appreciate HIGH QUALITY at an AFFORDABLE, lower price than my peers.
-I truly am looking forward to being of service to YOU!
+THANK YOU for choosing me!
+You will appreciate HIGH QUALITY at an AFFORDABLE price than other tutors.
+I look forward to being of service to YOU!

-For those living 28 miles or more from my base, or if the subject matter requires unusual, extraordinary labor intensity, I typically charge at least $3-$6 more per hour.
+For those living 28+ miles (one-way) from me, or if subject matter requires labor intensity, or if I must pay street or library parking fees, I charge at least $4-$10 more per hour.

 He would like to help as much as possible, I asked him a question and he sent me a list of related books, that's great!